ANTONIO NEGRI

 ––Dario Gentili, Il Manifesto

-ANTONIO NEGRI is an Italian philosopher and political activist.
+ANTONIO NEGRI (1933–2023) was an Italian philosopher and political activist.
 Formerly a professor of philosophy at the University of Padua, he was a prominent figure in the left-wing operaismo movement in the 1960s and ’70s.
-He is best known for his writings on globalization—particularly the highly influential volume Empire (co-authored with Michael Hardt)—but he has also written on subjects as various as Vladimir Lenin, Baruch Spinoza, and the Book of Job.
+He was best known for his writings on globalization—particularly the highly influential volume Empire (co-authored with Michael Hardt)—but he also wrote on subjects as various as Vladimir Lenin, Baruch Spinoza, and the Book of Job.

 ED EMERY is an ethnomusicologist based at the School of Oriental and African Studies.
 He has published translations from Arabic, French, Greek, Italian, and Spanish, including numerous works by Antonio Negri and the Nobel laureate Dario Fo.